Police-Data-Accessibility-Project/scrapers/scrapers_library/data_portals/ckan/README.md

 ### Parameters

 * **base_url** - The base URL to search from. e.g. "https://catalog.data.gov/"
 * **query (optional)** - The keyword string to search for. e.g. "police".
 Leaving empty will return all packages in the package list.
+Multi-word searches should be done with double quotes around the search term.
+For example, '"calls for service"' will return packages with the term "calls for service" while 'calls for service' will return packages with either "calls", "for", or "service" as keywords.
 * **rows (optional)** - The maximum number of results to return.
 Leaving empty will return all results.
 * **start (optional)** - Which result number to start at.
 Leaving empty will start at the first result.
 * **kwargs (optional)** - Additional keyword arguments.
 For more information on acceptable keyword arguments and their function see <https://docs.ckan.org/en/2.10/api/index.html#ckan.logic.action.get.package_search>